Van Gogh Research of Underlying Paint

 Underlying paint (and nail holes) from the painting in question

-It has been determined from sheer scrutiny using magnification, that the painting in question was created using several layers of paint.
-Of course, this is exactly how Van Gogh applied his oils.
+It has been determined from sheer scrutiny using magnification that the painting in question was created using several layers of paint.
+Of course, this is precisely how Van Gogh applied his oils.

-He started with a white ground like Calcium carbonite white with little lead white as his first layer, and add a second layer of perhaps lead white and zinc white or other pigments.
-Zinc white yielded a higher impasto, though was also more susceptible to flaking.
+He started with a white ground, like Calcium carbonite white, as his first layer and added a second layer of lead white, zinc white, or other pigments.
+Zinc white yielded a higher impasto, though it was also more susceptible to flaking.

-When Vincent reused canvases, meaning he painted over existing paintings, he employed various methods of concealing the underlying painting.
-Sometimes he would scrape down the paint, or use a dark color blocking paint before applying fresh ground.
-Other times he would apply a combination of pigments directly on top to obscure the original, and more often, choice of pigment nearly always included emerald green.
+When Vincent reused canvases, meaning he painted over existing paintings, he employed various methods of concealing the underlying artwork.
+Sometimes he would scrape down the paint or use dark-blocking paint before applying fresh ground.
+Other times he would apply a combination of pigments directly on top to obscure the original, and more often, the choice of pigment nearly always included emerald green.

-By analyzing a selection of Vincent’s work using x-ray spectromicroscopy and related relevant methods, we now know that Van Gogh’s Irises which appear blue were once vibrant violet.
-The walls of Vincent’s “The Bedroom” were also violet though are now blue, and the floor now brown from pink.
-This is due to red lead turning white, and essentially appearing faded.
+By analyzing a selection of Vincent’s work using x-ray spectromicroscopy and related relevant methods, we now know that Van Gogh’s Irises which appear blue, were once vibrant violet.
+The walls of Vincent’s “The Bedroom” were also violet, though they are now blue, and the floor now brown from pink.
+This is due to the red lead turning white and essentially appearing faded.